CodeCoupler UI Internals

 Or with:

-The constructor of the base class call for these async methods behind each other: prepare
+The constructor of the base class call for these async methods behind each other: prepare, init,

 implemented by the user that derive from components have to implement their asynchronous